200 Watt RV Solar Kit: What It Powers and What to Buy

 Meet the editorial team and our review standardsFrequently Asked Questions

-What can a 200 watt RV solar kit run?
+What load breaks a 200 watt kit?

-What size battery pairs with a 200 watt solar kit?
+What battery matches a 200 watt array?

 Do I need an inverter with a 200 watt kit?